ConSol-Monitoring/check_vsphere/docs/cmd/host-nic.md

 ## Description

-The host-runtime provides various checks against a hosts runtime.
+The host-nic command checks if all nics are connected.
 It's basically the same as `--select net --subselect=nic` from check\_vmware\_esx against a host.

 ## Options